sampsakuronen/circleci-radiator-view/README.md

 ## Setup

-Get your API token from [your CirleCI account settings](https://circleci.com/account/api).
-Host `index.html` in some way (for example `python -m SimpleHTTPServer 8080`) or use the version hosted here: https://sampsakuronen.github.io/circleci-radiator-view/.
+1. Get your API token from [your CirleCI account settings](https://circleci.com/account/api)
+2. Open `index.html`

+Hosted version is available here:: https://sampsakuronen.github.io/circleci-radiator-view/

-Please take into consideration that CirleCI API tokens have read and write access.
-When you use the get query parameter you transfer the token in plaintext to the server.
+CirleCI API tokens have read and write access.
+When you use the query parameter, the token is visible in your browser history.

 Enter the token via a form on the page or send it as a query parameter: